Alumniminium/trrbl-blog/_posts/2019-11-20-unlimited-free-http-proxies-using-pastebin-and-a-bit-of-csharp.md

 But before we even try to automatically search pastebin for new proxy lists, we have to make sure that we can test proxies in the first place; Thankfully, .net comes with [full proxy support](https://docs.microsoft.com/en-us/dotnet/framework/network-programming/how-to-enable-a-webrequest-to-use-a-proxy-to-communicate-with-the-internet) and you can use it in a single line!

-I've made one and put it on github, I call it [SockPuppet](https://github.com/Alumniminium/SockPuppet) because it test's SOCKS web proxies.
+I've made one and put it on github, I call it [SockPuppet](https://github.com/Alumniminium/SockPuppet) as it test's SOCKS web proxies.
 <center><img class="lazyload" data-src="https://h.img.alumni.re/images/badum.webp" alt="badum tss"></center>

 ## arch